Have you ever wondered how much is life insurance in Canada?

 Family medical history

-When applying for coverage, you may wonder how much is life insurance in Canada and whether your family medical history will affect your rates.
-They will want to know if any of your parents or siblings under age 60 suffered from certain medical conditions.
+When applying for coverage, you may wonder how much life insurance costs in Canada and whether your family medical history will affect your rates.
+Insurers will want to know if any of your parents or siblings under the age of 60 have suffered from certain medical conditions.

 Diseases that run in the family include: